mohanrohit/books-api/docs/step1.md

 seeders/
 ```

-As we build the application, database migrations will go in the `migrations` directory, the model objects &mdash; objects representing the database tables &mdash; in the `models` directory, and initial "seed" data, if any, in the `seeders` directory.
-The `config` directory will hold configuration information in the form of the `config.json` file:
+Each of these directories has a particular purpose. `migrations` holds the database migrations, `models` contains the model objects (objects representing the database tables), and `seeders` contains the initial "seed" data, if any.
+The `config` directory holds configuration information in the form of the `config.json` file:

 ```json
 {